Bring Me To Your Event

 Educational and community sororities

-A Mother’s Guide to Suicide Prevention – This 45-minute presentation covers the signs of depression and suicide ideation Kimberly did not recognize in her son, Tom, a discussion and guided activity around depression, and the questions to ask if you are concerned someone you know might be experiencing suicide ideation.
+A Mother’s Guide to Suicide Prevention – This approximately 45-minute presentation covers the signs of depression and suicide ideation Kimberly did not recognize in her son, Tom, a discussion and guided activity around depression, and the questions to ask if you are concerned someone you know might be experiencing suicide ideation.
 The presentation has been reviewed by mental health and prevention professionals to ensure it follows best practices.
+This presentation is followed by a 15-minute audience question and answer session.

 Finding Hope and Purpose After Suicide Loss – This 30-minute keynote address introduces the audience to Tom, and then transitions into a discussion of his descent into depression and his suicide.
 It then moves to a discussion of Kimberly’s journey to writing about Tom’s death and becoming an advocate for suicide prevention.
 The presentation wraps up with some thoughts and observations around improving access to mental health services and reducing the stigma around mental illness and suicide deaths.